 As the planet warmed, it triggered a chain reaction.
-It released reservoirs of solid methane buried seafloor sediments.
+It released reservoirs of solid methane buried in seafloor sediments.
 Wildfires released more carbon dioxide.
-It increased global temperatures by at least 41 degrees Fahrenheit.
-Large animals went extinct, and smaller ones thrived.
+It increased global temperatures by at least 41 F. Large animals went extinct and smaller ones thrived.
 For example, the horse survived because it evolved into a smaller version of itself.
 It went from the size of a large dog to a small house cat.
 It took more than 150,000 years for the carbon dioxide levels to recede to more normal levels.